amt-kwaku-duah/Kalderon-Sheikhman/README.md

 - 👋 Hi,I am Kwaku Duah
--Certified in Python programming from freecodecamp.org.
-I am learning to become a fullstack engineer and
+I am a petroleum engineer and a self taught software developer.
+I also have an extensive experience in ML.
-I am currently enrolled in frontend and backend courses on coursera from Meta.
+Presently , I am searching for developer roles, in full stack development and Machine Learning.
+I work on Linux OS.

--Interested in Python,SQL for backend and DBA
-- 👀 I’m interested in ... automation with BASH and python
-- 🌱 I’m currently learning ...BASH, automation, linux administration and SQL
-- 💞️ I’m looking to collaborate on ... python-kivy for mobile app development
 - 📫 How to reach me ... duah229@gmail.com

 <!---